sourmash-bio/sourmash/doc/api-example.md

 ```

-and of course the minhashes match themselves:
+and of course the MinHashes match themselves:

 ```
 >>> E1.jaccard(E1)